sigstore/docs/content/en/cosign/openid_signing.md

 ## Overview

-This uses ephemeral keys and certificates, which are signed automatically by the `fulcio` root CA.
-Signatures are stored in the `rekor` transparency log, which automatically provides an attestation as to when the signature was created.
+This uses ephemeral keys and certificates, which are signed automatically by the Fulcio root CA. Signatures are stored in the Rekor transparency log, which automatically provides an attestation as to when the signature was created.

-Information on the `fulcio` root CA can be found in the [fulcio repository](https://github.com/sigstore/fulcio).
+Information on the Fulcio root CA can be found in the [fulcio repository](https://github.com/sigstore/fulcio).

 ### Keys

-The root CA keys are hard-coded in `cosign` today.
+The root CA keys are hard-coded in Cosign today.
 They can only be changed by recompiling the binary.
 This will be made more configurable in the future.

 ### OAuth flows

 Cosign supports two OAuth flows today: the standard flow and the device flow.

 When there is no terminal attached (non-interactive mode), `cosign` will automatically use the device flow where a link is printed to stdout.
 This link must be opened in a browser to complete the flow.

 ### Identity tokens

 In automated environments, cosign also supports directly using OIDC Identity Tokens from specific issuers.
 These can be supplied on the command line with the `--identity-token` flag.
 The `audiences` field must contain `sigstore`.

-`cosign` also has support for detecting some of these automated environments and producing an identity token.
+Cosign also has support for detecting some of these automated environments and producing an identity token.
 Currently this supports Google and Github.

-#### On GCP
+#### On Google Cloud Platform

-From a GCE VM, you can use the VM's service account identity to sign an image:
+From a Google Cloud Engine (GCE) virtual machine, you can use the VM's service account identity to sign an image:

 ```shell
 $ cosign sign --identity-token=$(